madprops/airc/README.md

 ---

+`compact [true, false]`: Enable or disable compact mode.

+Instead of printing new lines on ai response, lines are joined with the `separator`.

+This allows a more compact output.

+If this is disabled, the output will leave the newlines as is.

+---

-`separator`: The icon/characater/string used to separate newlines.
+`separator`: The icon/character/string used to separate newlines and items.

-It defaults to the alien emoji 👾.

 ---